 Carcinogen: if on IARC, OSHA or NTP list.
 Reproductive toxin: mutagens, teratogens, embryotoxins.
-Heavy Metals: Arsenic, Cadmium, Lead, Mercury, Thallium, etc. Pyrophoric Materials: Substances which are liable to ignite spontaneously upon exposure to air.
 High Acute Toxicity: oral LD50 < 50 mg/kg, skin LD50 < 200 mg, air LC50 < 200 ppm or < 2 mg/l.
-SDS may be available in hard copy or via the internet.
+MSDS may be available in hard copy or via the internet.

-Hazards (Refer to Physical Properties section of SDS)
+Hazards (Refer to Physical Properties section of MSDS)

 Flammable liquid: flashpoint = 100° F. Flammable solid: liable to cause fire through friction, absorption of moisture, spontaneous chemical change, or which can be ignited readily and when ignited burns vigorously Corrosive: Causes visible destruction of, or irreversible alterations in, living tissue by chemical action at the site of contact.
 Reactive: May become unstable or contact with water produces flammable or toxic gas.
 Temperature Sensitive: Must be kept within a certain temperature range to ensure stability.
 Unstable: substance will vigorously polymerize, decompose, condense, or will become self-reactive under conditions of shock, or high or elevated pressure or temperature.
 Also includes time-sensitive materials, particularly those that produce peroxides over time.
 Incompatibilities: list chemicals or materials that might cause instability or adverse conditions if mixed with the particularly hazardous substance(s).
 Inhalation: inhalation of the substance may cause adverse health effects.
 Skin exposure: substance is readily absorbed through the skin or can cause significant damage to skin upon contact.
 Sensitizer: certain chemicals are known to effect the immune system, causing a person to experience allergic reactions, up to and including anaphylactic shock, upon exposure to the chemical, after the initial sensitization.
 Some chemicals can accumulate in body tissues and may require initial or periodic medical surveillance.
-Contact Environmental Health and Radiation Safety for more information.
+Contact Safety and Health or for more information.